Unconventional superconductivity mediated by exciton density wave fluctuations

-As described in detail in Appendix~\ref{si:goldstone}, the effective interaction mediated by $\delta \chi_{p/s}$ in the BCS channel, for small momentum transfer is attractive/repulsive, respectively.
-Therefore we focus our attention on the phonon collective mode $\delta \chi_p$ in the following, and decouple the interaction term in the BCS channel and self-consistently solve for the superconducting gap function.
-We obtain superconducting solutions, {\textit{i.e.,}} the order parameter $\frac{1}{N_k}\(\sum_{\v k}|\< f_{-,\v k} f_{-,-\v k} \>|^2\)^{1/2} \neq 0$, for sufficiently large $d_g$ (equivalently, small $\eps$).
-Here $N_k$ is the number of momentum points used in the mesh.
-Figure~\ref{fig_goldstone} depicts the superconducting order parameter (top) and the BCS gap function $\Delta(\v k)$ (bottom) for a representative parameter point.
-The gap function has an anisotropic p-wave character, resulting in nodal points in the BdG spectrum.
-Further, the superconducting state inherits the time-reversal symmetry breaking of the normal X-DW state.
-While time-reversal symmetry broken superconductors are uncommon in nature, there is recent evidence for this phenomenon in rhombohedrally-stacked tetra-layer graphene~\cite{han2024signatureschiralsuperconductivityrhombohedral}.
+We provide details in the End Matter of how the Goldstone mode low-energy fermion coupling generates this attraction.
+Crucially, the superfluid mode's interaction potential is even-parity under $C'_{2z}$ ($V_{BCS}^S (\v k, \v l) = V_{BCS}^S (\v k, -\v l)$) and repulsive while the phonon mode has an odd-parity component ($V_{BCS}^P (\v k, \v l) \neq V_{BCS}^P (\v k, -\v l)$) and is attractive.
+As such, the Fermi-Dirac statistics enforced odd-parity superconducting parameter (of single-flavor fermions) can only be realized via the phonon mode.
+To analyze this possibility in detail, we self-consistently solve for the superconducting gap function using the interactions mediated by the phonon mode.
+Figure~\ref{fig_goldstone} depicts the superconducting order parameter (top) and the BCS gap function $\Delta(\v k)$ (bottom) of a representative parameter point obtained.
+The gap function has an anisotropic $p$-wave character, with nodal points in the BdG spectrum, and inherits the time-reversal symmetry breaking of the normal X-DW state.
+While time-reversal symmetry broken superconductors are uncommon in nature, there is recent evidence for this phenomenon in rhombohedrally-stacked tetra-layer graphene~\cite{han2024signatureschiralsuperconductivityrhombohedral}. \end{blueblock}